 As part of the HEDD initiative, New Jersey plans to reduce NO_x emissions by 19.8 tpd on the nominal high electrical demand days.
 Specifically, power generators in New Jersey will be responsible for securing these reductions and will be required to submit a plan on how they will reduce NO_x .
 The generators will have flexibility in securing the 2009 reductions.
-New Jersey proposed amendments to N.J.A.C.
-7:27-19 on August 4, 2008.
-The proposal would require that all HEDD units meet performance standards that reflect modern low NO_x technology by May 1, 2015.
+New Jersey adopted amendments to N.J.A.C.
+7:27-19 on March 20, 2009.
+The rules require that all HEDD units meet performance standards that reflect modern low NO_x technology by May 1, 2015.

-Glass Furnaces: New Jersey proposed amendments to its current glass manufacturing rules at N.J.A.C.
-7:27-19.10 on August 4, 2008.
-The proposed amendments, based on OTC guidance, would revise the NOx emission rates to reduce emissions consistent with the installation of oxyfuel firing, or equivalent measures, at the time of the next furnace re-build.
-Although several alternative NOx control technologies exist, including combustion modifications (low NOx burners, oxy-fuel firing, oxygen-enriched air staging), process modifications (fuel switching, batch preheat, electric boost), and post combustion modifications (fuel reburn, SNCR, SCR), oxyfiring is considered the most effective because it not only reduces NOx emissions by as much as 85 percent, but also reduces energy consumption, increases production rates by 10-15 percent, and improves glass quality by reducing defects.
+Glass Manufacturing: New Jersey adopted amendments to its current glass manufacturing rules at N.J.A.C.
+7:27-19.10 on March 20, 2009.
+The amendments, based on OTC guidance, would revise the NO_x emission rates to reduce emissions consistent with the installation of oxy-fuel firing, or equivalent measures, at the time of the next furnace re-build.
+Although several alternative NO_x control technologies exist, including combustion modifications (low NO_x burners, oxy-fuel firing, oxygen-enriched air staging), process modifications (fuel switching, batch preheat, electric boost), and post combustion modifications (fuel reburn, SNCR, SCR), oxyfiring is considered the most effective because it not only reduces NO_x emissions by as much as 85 percent, but also reduces energy consumption, increases production rates by 10-15 percent, and improves glass quality by reducing defects.
 In addition, oxyfiring is demonstrated technology for the glass industry.
 Of New Jersey's 25 glass manufacturing furnaces, five are already equipped with oxy-fuel firing and nine are electric.
 For more information on glass furnaces, see the Reasonably Available Control Technology (RACT) Analysis for the Attainment and Maintenance of the Annual Fine Particulate Matter (PM{2.5}) National Ambient Air Quality Standard.7